pavja2/dmvcraft/README.md

 To ask a player to let you teleport to their location: ``/tpa <playername>``
 ### Lag Management
 I'm paying for hosting out of pocket and it's a **very** cheap box as game servers go.
 This means that you should avoid building massive mob-spawners, automatic farms or redstone clocks.
 Automating is half the fun of minecraft so I don't want to ban it outright but if a certain build causes trouble, it may have to be deleted.

 ### Bugs/Issues
-Contact James in game or via e-mail if you run into any weird bugs with the server and I'll try to fix them as fast as I can!
+Contact James in game, in the server discord, or via e-mail if you run into any weird bugs with the server and I'll try to fix them as fast as I can!
 Feel free to ask in the game chat for any help using various features or just playing minecraft if you've never played, someone will probably be able to help you.

 ## The Economy
-The economy operates off a gold standard.
-Ten units of currency can be traded at any time for one gold ingot and one gold ingot can be sold to the server at any time for ten units of currency.
+The economy operates off a copper standard.
+1 unit of currency can be traded any time for a raw copper and a raw copper can be sold to the server at any time for 1 unit of currency.

-To sell gold to the server, hold a stack of ingots in your hand and use the following command:
+To sell copper to the server, hold a stack of ingots in your hand and use the following command:
 ```
 /sell hand
 ```
-To buy gold from the server, head to the bank inside the main spawn building and purchase gold ingots from one of the shops inside.
+To buy copper from the server, head to the shop on the second floor of the main spawn building and purchase copper ingots from one of the shops inside.

-Since the server will purchase an infinite quantity of gold at a fixed price, one way to make money is prospecting for gold.
-The ore generation settings have been adjusted so that gold occurs with greater frequency and in bigger clumps than in default minecraft so this is a viable option.
+Since the server will purchase an infinite quantity of copper at a fixed price, one way to make money is prospecting for copper.

 ### Trading Goods
-Mining for gold gets boring.
+Mining for copper gets boring.
 You can sell goods to other players using the quickshop plugin.
 This allows you to operate shops which people can buy from even when you're offline / away.
 There is a nominal tax on all shop transactions (5%) to help keep the economy balanced / manage the money supply.

 Creating a shop is really easy:
 1) Place a chest on the ground